Sunday, 28 February 2016

 On seeing the news item I wondered how Tom and Ruby would treat me if they were leopard sized.
 Would they still defer to me as one of the adults of the house, or would they play with me like one of the unlucky mice they bring in?
 They play with these mice to death - and beyond - throwing the poor little bodies against the wall in an attempt to liven them up for more fun.

-While considering this I started clearing up ready for bed and this is the signal for the cats to demand supper (they always like to guard against night starvation, although they prefer Felix to Horlicks).
+While considering this I started clearing up ready for bed and this is the signal for the cats to demand supper (they always like to guard against night starvation.)
 As I carried my tea mug towards the sink both cats slid off their beds and padded after me silently.
-Their eyes looked reptilian, their faces absolutely expressionless.
+Their eyes looked intent, their faces absolutely expressionless.
 I felt as if I was an antelope in the Serengeti.

 Quiet in town